The Challenge: Coffee is our go-to beverage, but are there better alternatives?

 - Drink Your Mushrooms!
 Scientific evidence in support of the wide and varied health benefits of medicinal mushrooms is mounting every year.
 For example, reishi mushrooms are high in flavonoids, full of cancer-crushing potential, and have even been used as a topical treatment in lesions with great success.
 Cordyceps (turkey tail) mushrooms are also great allies against cancer, and a 2013 study on the pharmacological potential of cordyceps sings its praises and confirms “21 clinically approved benefits on human health”.

 - Tea, of course!
 Tea is hands-down the most widely enjoyed hot beverage in the world, far out-ranking coffee.
 When it comes to health, your mind might immediately consider green tea, which is widely celebrated for its antioxidants.
-Yet when it comes to science backed research, the findings are lukewarm at best.
-An interesting research on the use of nettle tea in Palestinian medicine has demonstrated the plant’s significant anti cancer properties.
-Another great health boosting tea is red clover tea.
-A 2001 study has demonstrated that the isoflavonoid compounds from red clover protect from inflammation and immune suppression induced by UV radiation.
-Do you suffer from anxiety, insomnia or indigestion?
+Yet, when it comes to science-backed research, the findings are lukewarm at best.
+An interesting research on the use of nettle tea in Palestinian medicine has demonstrated the plant’s significant anti-cancer properties.
+Another great health-boosting tea is red clover tea.
+A 2001 study has demonstrated that the isoflavonoid compounds from red clover protect against inflammation and immune suppression induced by UV radiation.
+Do you suffer from anxiety, insomnia, or indigestion?
 Lemon balm tea will help you with all of those!
-It acts as a mild sedative and according to a 2014 study lemon balm “helps reduce anxiety and promotes sleep” in addition to its ability to treat indigestion.
+It acts as a mild sedative, and according to a 2014 study, lemon balm “helps reduce anxiety and promotes sleep” in addition to its ability to treat indigestion.